 A short while ago, I changed this site’s tagline to include the ‘identitarian’ label.
 But I haven’t written anything concrete that outlines why I’ve come to use this descriptor.
 Until now.

-More specifically to my view of identitarianism, a congrous society/ people necessarily requires a multi-facteted form of collective identity among members, in order to bind it together.
-This ensures loyalties and common goals are upheld; whilst the scope for potential conflict is mitigated.
-Familiar problems listed at this post’s outset–feminism, Islam, multiracialism, globalism, or the LGBT agenda–are clearly all substantive issues in themselves.
-But we will never achieve a worthwhile order, without recognising that consensus on just 1 or 2 issues inadequately omits other pressing concerns.
+More specifically to my view of identitarianism, a congrous society/ people necessarily requires a multi-facteted forms of collective identity among members.
+This ensures loyalties and common goals are upheld, whilst the scope for potential conflict is mitigated.
+The familiar problems listed at this post’s outset, are clearly all substantive issues in themselves.
+But we will never achieve a worthwhile order, without recognising that consensus on just 1 or 2 areas inadequately omits other pressing concerns.

 Consider the following.
 Imagine after 40-50 years of non-consensual, largely third-world immigration into the West, that our borders were shut tomorrow.
 As joyful as this occasion would be, such a panacea would not solve our moral decay, nor stop white leftists from plaguing any attempts to reconstitute a functional, virtuous society.
-It thereby follows the only way to cure the endemic divisions that pervade our people, is to move beyond pet issues, and unify around various salient sources of identity: through racial, ethnic, religious, cultural, national and political expressions.
-Any of these identity forms alone, will not suffice in bringing a wholesale or lasting unity.
+It thereby follows the only way to cure endemic divisions, is to move beyond pet issues and unify around various salient sources of identity: racial, ethnic, religious, cultural, national and political expressions.
+For any of these identities alone, cannot suffice in bringing a wholesale or lasting unity.

 Moreover, there’s a crucial component of political action that only an identitarian-esque movement can address.
 Because the collective is more substantial in number than the individual, it necessarily derives further rights, importance and provides a more realistic vehicle for political change.
-This statistical reality is additionally underpinned by the profound effect that our collectivist, identity-centred nature has on human behaviour.
-For example, it is far more compelling to assert: “Muslims should be deported because they brutalise Australian people,” than “Muslims should be deported because they brutalise me.”
-When more people are affected by political decisions, the stakes grow axiomatically greater.
+It is far more compelling to assert: “Muslims should be deported because they brutalise Australian people,” than “Muslims should be deported because they brutalise me.”
+When more people are affected by political decisions, the stakes grow greater.